 “First, what’s the cost of paying the cheapest price for a decking material, but not loving the look of the finished product?
 And second, what’s the cost of loving a decking product at the point of purchase, but later realizing it doesn’t perform well long-term?”

 Toby’s words of advice shed light on how the cost of a product entails more than the initial price tag.
 What does this mean for the deck board budget?
 It should reflect a dollar amount that allows homeowners to balance both looks and performance—now and in the future.
 If determining the budget for deck boards still looms as a chore, gain more insight into this topic here.

 - How much maintenance will be required?
 Few things put a damper on a sunny weekend quicker than the need to perform dreaded deck maintenance.
 So before settling on decking, create a realistic expectation of what is required to keep deck boards in top-notch shape.
 For homeowners who would rather spend more time kicking back on their Adirondack chair than on upkeep, consider high-performance composite or PVC deck boards.
 Users of these decking alternatives can create a beautiful, low-maintenance scene free of annual painting, staining or sealing.
 Better yet, since a growing number of these products capture the real look of wood, there’s no need to compromise on style for the sake of reduced upkeep.

 - What does the product warranty offer?
 Not all warranties are created equal.
 Before deciding on a particular deck board, read the warranty Look for brands like Fortress® that stand behind their composite and PVC decking with impressive 25-year warranties.
 The extended warranty should cover the product’s appearance and performance.

 With these questions tucked into their back pocket, homeowners will be better prepared to pull the trigger on a deck board when it comes time for a renovation or a new build.
-For more information, or to order free deck board samples, visit FortressBP.com/decking.
+For more information, visit FortressBP.com/decking.